-- If the ume plum vinegar is 1 inch (2.6 cm) above the plums, decrease the amount of the weight (roughly equal weight as the plums).
-If the plums are smashed/torn, also decrease the amount of the weight.
-Store in a cool and dark place for at least 1 month, making sure the ume are soaked in plum vinegar.
+- If the ume plum vinegar is 1 inch (2.6 cm) above the plums, decrease the amount of weights to roughly equal the weight of the plums.
+If the plums are smashed or torn, also decrease the weights.
+Store in a cool and dark place for at least 1 month, making sure to keep the ume submerged in the plum vinegar.

 To Wait Until Red Shiso Are Available

 - In the meantime, patiently wait until red shiso (perilla) is in season, usually in mid- to late-June.
-You can leave your ume in the crock as long as they are soaked in the pickling solution (ume plum vinegar).
+You can leave your ume in the crock as long as they are submerged in the ume plum vinegar.
 Get red shiso when available in the Japanese grocery store.
-If your ume haven't reached 7 days at that time, wrap the shiso stems with a damp paper towel and store them in the refrigerator.
+If your ume haven‘t reached 7 days at that time, wrap the shiso stems with a damp paper towel and store them in the refrigerator.
 If you can't get red shiso, you can skip and go straight to the sun-drying step.

 - Pick 600 g red shiso leaves (perilla) from the stems and put them in a large bowl.

-- Using plenty of water, rinse them and drain well.
+- Rinse them in plenty of water and drain well.

-- Sprinkle half of 108 g coarse sea salt and knead the shiso really well.
+- Sprinkle with half of the 108 g coarse sea salt and knead the shiso really well.
 The salt slowly starts to draw the moisture from the leaves as you knead.
 Note: Red shiso is a powerful dye and will stain your hands red for a day or two.
 You can wear disposable food prep gloves to avoid this.

 - The dark, frothy, purple shiso liquid contains astringency (aku).
 Squeeze the shiso tightly and discard the dirty water.

-- Then add the remaining salt on the squeezed shiso and loosen them up.
-Knead and rub until you get more juice.
+- Then, add the remaining salt to the squeezed shiso and loosen them up.
+Knead and rub until they release more juice.
 If you don’t get rid of the astringency at this stage, your umeboshi will be darker.
 So, do not skip this step.

 - You will see more liquid coming out.
 This time, it’s a slightly prettier color than the first time.
 Squeeze the shiso and discard the dirty water again.